Criminology (master's program)

 |Courses with final major paper or courses with research thesis|

-The Master of Arts in Criminology program provides students with a solid foundation of advanced knowledge in criminological theory, sophisticated research methodologies, complex quantitative and qualitative applications and contemporary substantive issues in criminology.
+The Criminology master's program provides students with a solid foundation of advanced knowledge in criminological theory, sophisticated research methodologies, complex quantitative and qualitative applications and contemporary substantive issues in criminology.

 Special emphasis in the MA program is placed on the study of two fields: Inequality and Crime, and Cybercrime.
 The requirement that students learn and apply both quantitative and qualitative research skills is also unique to this program.